 Other Downloads: Windows(x86, 64) Zip Archive.

 - Extract the zip into physical drive location.
-Let’s say under drive C. So the MySQL root directory is C:\mysql-8.0.xx, where xx is the any version from 17 to 26.
+Let’s say under drive C. So the MySQL root directory is C:\mysql-8.x.xx, where x and xx are the specific versions.

 - Create my.ini file under MySQL root directory.

 - Put below content into my.ini file.